-- 1. A member of the Company entitled to attend and vote at the Annual General Meeting is entitled to appoint at least one (1) but not more than two (2) proxies (who need not be members of the Company) to attend and vote on his behalf.
+- A member of the Company entitled to attend and vote at the Annual General Meeting is entitled to appoint not more than two (2) proxies (who need not be members of the Company) to attend and vote on his behalf.
 The provisions of Section 149 (1)(b) of the Companies Act, 1965 shall not apply to the Company. - 2.
-Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act, 1991, it may appoint at least one (1) proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 3.
+Where a member appoints two (2) proxies, the appointments shall be invalid unless the percentage of the holding to be represented by each proxy is specified. - 3.
+Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act, 1991, it may appoint not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 4.
 Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.